- Mar 22, 2017

 Being the accounting team for Dash would be a great idea though, as I do see several sources asking for info on where the money is actually going.
 But in a way it should be part of the teams responsiblity to stay transparent.
 So not sure.

-Come on Missy - you'll have to do better than that!
+Come on Missy - We know you're an abob-the-anonymous fan-boy - you'll have to do better than that!

 And thanks for proving that you can be extremely bias already.
 Calling me the "abob-the anonymous fan-boy" and to